ABOUT

 "How coloured pencils at the restaurant table shaped Australia’s new queen of kitsch"

 The young Ginger Taylor saw cartoons everywhere, as though she was living in her favourite film, Who Framed Roger Rabbit.
 Her father, Deane Taylor, was an animator for Hanna-Barbera, working on Yogi Bear, The Jetsons and The Flintstones, before moving on to the ’90s slapstick mayhem of The Ren & Stimpy Show and Cow & Chicken.
-Taylor’s mother was a costume designer.
-Dedication to the craft meant the family preferred to eat out than cook
+Taylor’s mother was a Clothing Designer

 But mundane jobs can be a breeding ground for creativity.
 As William Hanna (of Hanna-Barbera fame) said: “I started out with three creative jobs – painter, janitor and gag writer.”